lenushealth/docs/api/agency/become_an_agent.md

 Agency is requested by one user, to another, via a Client.

-The requesting user should visit
+The requesting user should direct thier browser to

 ```
 https://<IdentityServer>/agency/invite?clientid=<ClientId>
 ```

+This facility is web UI, it is not an API call, so no embedding of access token is required.

-Typically this is done via a call-to-action (button or link) on the Client.
+Typically facility is triggered via a call-to-action (button or link) on the Client.

 The requesting user will be presented with a UI that allows them to specify the email-address of the target user, and scopes required.